-Each year we have experienced a significant use of cash to fund our net operating losses since inception and expect to continue to fund net operating losses.
-We expect our use of cash to fund our net operating losses to decrease as a result of our restructuring plan approved and announced in January 2023 and as sales of DANYELZA increase overtime.
+We have experienced significant use of cash to fund our net operating losses since inception.
+We expect our net operating losses to decrease in the future as revenues from our only approved product, DANYELZA, grow and contribute to funding our significant research expenses.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.

-We currently have one approved product, DANYELZA, which launched in the first quarter of 2021.
-We have financed our operations through September 30, 2023, primarily through gross proceeds from the aggregate sales of our common stock of \$493.8 million in the years 2015 through 2021, as well as additional funding from the proceeds from the sales of DANYELZA and from proceeds from the sale of the DANYELZA PRV.
-As of September 30, 2023, we had cash and cash equivalents of \$86.6 million.
-As a result of the expected decrease in forecasted operating expenses, we estimate that our cash and cash equivalents, when combined with anticipated DANYELZA revenues, will support operations into 2027.
-This estimate is based on our current business plan, including our restructuring, and on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
-This estimate assumes no income from new partnerships or other new business development activities, and no further development of the omburtamab program.
-We cannot provide any assurance that we will be able to obtain additional capital from additional equity or debt financings, collaborations, licensing arrangements, or other sources.
+As of March 31, 2024 and December 31, 2023, we had cash and cash equivalents of \$75.7 million and \$78.6 million, respectively.
+We estimate that our cash and cash equivalents, when combined with anticipated DANYELZA revenues, should support our operations into 2027.
+This estimate is based on our current business plan, and on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
+This estimate assumes no income from new partnerships or other new business development activities, and no further development of the omburtamab program, the GD2-GD3 Vaccine and the CD33 bispecific antibody constructs.
+We cannot provide any assurance that we will be able to obtain additional capital from additional equity or debt financing, collaborations, licensing arrangements, or other sources.

-For an analysis of the type of contractual obligation and the relevant time periods for the related cash requirements of such obligations which may have a material impact on our liquidity and capital resources see the section entitled "Contractual Obligations and Commitments" in Part II.
-Item 7.
-Management's Discussion and Analysis of
+For an analysis of the type of contractual obligations and the relevant time periods for the related cash requirements of such obligations which may have a material impact on our liquidity and capital resources refer to NOTE 9 -LICENSE AGREEMENTS AND COMMITMENTS in the notes to the consolidated financial statements included in Item 1.
+Financial Statements in this Form 10-Q.